Alpha-health/Alpha-Hackathon/README.md

 The hackathon can be divided into three tasks:
 1. The Data Science task: (i) create a model to predict mood from phone sensor data (ii) find a way to summarize the important features (some sort of dimensionality reduction) that can be use for the user's understanding.
-2. The entrepeneurial task: think of a potential application of both the mood inference and the findings with respect to the findings on what drives mood. **Here in Alpha Health, we are about helping people optimize their wellbeing through behavior change.
+2. The entrepeneurial task: think of a potential application of both the mood inference and the findings with respect to the findings on what drives mood. **Here in Alpha Health, we are developing a platform for helping people optimize their wellbeing through behavior change.
 Therefore, the application should be tailored towards that goal: helping the user have a better life by changing toxic behaviors.**
 3. The design task: create a design that could serve as a base for the development of the aforementioned application.

 In order to get started, please follow these steps: